viktorkelemen/gitpig/readme.md

     2 readme.txt
     3 suntory.c

-You can use the numbers next to add the files to the commit.
+You can use the numbers to add the files to the commit.

 For example